 PISA Testing in St. Aloysius Secondary School, Cork

-PISA 2018 Main Study – March / April 2018 OECD Programme for International Student Assessment Programme for International Student Assessment.
+PISA 2018 Main Study – March/April 2018 OECD Programme for International Student Assessment

-- 157 schools have been selected to participate.
+- 157 schools were selected to participate.
 St Aloysius is delighted to have been selected to participate.

-- 44 students will be randomly selected in each school (across Second to Fifth Year).
+- 44 students were randomly selected in each school (across Second to Fifth Year).

-- Certificates of participation will be sent out to each school after testing.
+- Certificates of participation were sent out to each school after testing.